workingDog/scalastix/README.md

     // convert to json
     bundle.asJson

-Similarly when using Scala.js, that is compiling to javascript.
+Similarly when building a web browser App using Scala.js, that is compiling to javascript.

 See also the Examples.